-The FIFA Women’s World Cup is one of the biggest sporting events ever to take place on New Zealand soil.
-And while investing in sports generally has become highly profitable, it’s women’s sport that is set for steep growth globally.
+The FIFA Women’s World Cup is one of the biggest sporting events ever to take place on Australian soil.
+And while investing in sports generally has become highly profitable, if the excitement surrounding this tournament is anything to go by, it’s women’s sport that is set for steep growth globally.

-Despite ticket sales being slower than hoped for in New Zealand, the Football Ferns are set to grace what is predicted to be the most attended standalone women’s sporting event in history.
+Kerr is set to grace what’s predicted to be the most attended standalone women’s sporting event in history.
 The World Cup is also projected by FIFA to smash records for global viewership numbers, reflecting the growth of soccer around the world.

 In the U.S., Sixth Street and a group of investors including former $META COO Sheryl Sandberg have this year put in a combined US$53m to form a team in the National Women’s Soccer League.
 The fact a team could have been bought for between US$2m and US$5m a few years earlier shows just how much the sport is on the rise.

 And it’s not only women’s soccer grabbing the attention of American investors.
 Last year, the Women’s National Basketball Association (WNBA) raised US$75m.
 And in February, the Seattle Storm franchise was valued at a record US$151m – about 15 times the sale price of several WNBA teams sold previously – after minority stakes were bought in the team.

 While there are still major concerns over the gender pay gap, including at this World Cup, there are more opportunities than ever for female athletes across different sports to seal large sponsorship deals.
 U.S. women’s professional sports sponsorships grew 20% year-on-year in 2022, with this number expected to increase again in 2023.